walnuthq/madara-docs/docs/components/nodes.md

   G --> E;
 ```

 Blockifier does simple transaction execution to calculate the state changes.
 On the other hand, SNOS provides much more data related to [proving](/components/prover).
 A devnet doesn't utilize a prover and can therefore utilize the simpler approach.
+Executing transactions through blockifier has much better performance.

 #### Cooperation with the orchestrator